usds/website-redesign/_project_summaries/11_secure_access.md

 image_description: The IRS logo
 ---

-Working with the Internal Revenue Service, the U.S. Digital Service introduced Secure Access, a user verification process that relies on strong identity proofing and two-factor authentication to protect users’ sensitive tax records.
+Working with the Internal Revenue Service, we introduced Secure Access, a user verification process that relies on strong identity proofing and two-factor authentication to protect users’ sensitive tax records.
 Secure Access ensures that users have convenient, real-time access to their transcripts while protecting taxpayer information from automated fraudulent attacks.